Mayo Is The Condiment We Cant Live Without - Mandatory

 How about that “secret sauce” you enjoy on your burger?
 Mayonnaise strikes again.
 The Green Goddess dressing that made the rounds online?
 Yep, it’s mayo that gives it that coveted creaminess to coat your kale salad.
 What about those addictive dipping sauces for your frites?
 Loaded.
 With.
 Mayo.
 From lemon basil to roasted garlic, it’s that savory mayonnaise base that makes it so pleasing to the palate.

-What are you eating your beer-battered fish with,?
+What are you eating your beer-battered fish with?
 Tartar sauce, which is just relish and (you guessed it) mayonnaise.
 Try slathering your seafood in relish alone and you’ll see what mayo brings to the party.
 And, come on, Dijonnaise has the “naise” right in the name!

 Bitter Beer Be Gone: The Evolution Of The IPA